batotype/aba-quickplot/readme.txt

 -==NEWS BEGIN==-
 I am going to create some folders for different ways of managing data, also--csv, tsv, json, etc.
+I am going to include a github tutorial for branching, this week, also.
+Git is a very useful communication tool for software developers.
 -==NEWS END==-

 -==Citation data, optional==-